 For the first time last year, some Russell Group universities were forced to enter Clearing due to the new tuition fee system, in order to make up student numbers.
 In the end, six out of the 24 Russell Group members still had vacancies by August.

 Preparation is key to a smooth (or less bumpy!) journey through Clearing.
-It’s much easier than students believe it to be, and last year, over 10% of UCAS applicants were placed through Clearing.
+It’s much easier than students believe it to be, and in 2018, 66,770 of UCAS applicants were placed through Clearing.
 Not all of your chosen universities may be offering your course through Clearing, but you will still have a head start on the process!